+The digital revolution has ushered in an era where buildings are no longer mere structures but intelligent ecosystems.
 Smart buildings with interconnected systems and IoT devices promise unparalleled efficiency and convenience.
-However, this technological marvel comes with its own set of challenges.
+However, this technological marvel comes with its own set of challenges in data security.

 A 2020 report revealed that 57% of IoT devices are susceptible to medium- or high-severity attacks, with 41% of these attacks exploiting device vulnerabilities.
 Such statistics underscore the critical importance of fortifying our smart buildings against cyber threats.